MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/exchange-users-integration-pack.md

 This integration pack can be used to connect to both on-premises or Online Exchange servers using their respective [Exchange Web Services](/exchange/client-developer/exchange-web-services/explore-the-ews-managed-api-ews-and-web-services-in-exchange) (EWS) endpoint.

 >[!Note]
->Azure Active Directory is now Microsoft Entra ID.
+>Azure Active Directory or Azure AD or AAD mentioned in Integration packs refers to Microsoft Entra ID.
 [Learn more](https://azure.microsoft.com/updates/azure-ad-is-becoming-microsoft-entra-id/).

 ::: moniker range=">= sc-orch-2019"